amogus22877769/battle_of_the_guardians/README.md

 School project made using pygame
-You can follow the homeworks - every commit is one homework task
+You can find the homeworks inside the "Homeworks" directory